osrf-migration/vrx-wiki/tutorials/Visualizing with RVIZ.md

 This is usually accomplished with the robot_state_publisher.
 This program will publish all the fixed joints in your URDF to the TF tree along with non-fixed joints based on messages published to /JointStates (like the propeller rotations).

+There are (at least) two options for doing this:

+### Option 1: Using the default URDF

 If you are using the example wamv_gazebo_sensors.urdf, you can simply run:
 ```
 $ roslaunch wamv_gazebo localization_example.launch
 ```
 This will run robot_state_publisher along with a localization node which fuses the GPS and IMU into the robot's global pose and publishes it to the odom frame.

+### Option 2: Using custom URDF

 If you are using a custom URDF without the standard GPS/IMU configuration, you can run the robot_state_publisher alone:
 ```